Joint cosmological fits to DESI-DR1 full-shape clustering and weak gravitational lensing in configuration space: Methodology

 \subsection{Scale cuts}

 For shear fits, we choose the same scales as \cite{AnnaDESI} and as validated by \cite{2025arXiv251005539E}.
-These correspond to matching the fiducial shear scale cuts, as determined by each of the weak lensing surveys themselves, with the exception of KiDS-1000, where \cite{AnnaDESI} change the $\xi_{-}$ scale cuts from $4'$ to $6.06'$ For galaxy-galaxy lensing we use a somewhat larger minimum scale of $12 \, h^{-1}\rm{Mpc}$ (instead of $6 \, h^{-1}\rm{Mpc}$ used by \cite{AnnaDESI} ), as we do not perform point-mass marginalisation, which analytically marginalises over the galaxy-galaxy lensing signal originating from the mass enclosed at smaller scales \citep{2020MNRAS.491.5498M}.
+These correspond to matching the fiducial shear scale cuts, as determined by each of the weak lensing surveys themselves, with the exception of KiDS-1000, where \cite{AnnaDESI} change the $\xi_{-}$ scale cuts from $4'$ to $6.06'$ For galaxy-galaxy lensing we use a somewhat larger minimum scale of $12 \, h^{-1}\rm{Mpc}$ (instead of $6 \, h^{-1}\rm{Mpc}$ used by \cite{AnnaDESI}).
+This is because we do not perform point-mass marginalisation, which analytically marginalises over the galaxy-galaxy lensing signal originating from the mass enclosed at smaller scales and allows for a fit to an extended range of scales \citep{2020MNRAS.491.5498M}.
 We confirm that this choice does not have a significant effect on the final constraints, and we also note that we do not expect significant deviations from the NLA intrinsic alignment model on these scales \citep{2023MNRAS.524.2195S}.

-For galaxy clustering multipoles, we fit the minimum and maximum scales $s$ of $22 < s < 160 \, h^{-1}\rm{Mpc}$.
+Our galaxy clustering observable differs significantly from that of \cite{AnnaDESI}, as we are interested in the anisotropic large-scale clustering information, as measured by the two-point correlation function multipoles (instead of the projected clustering two-point correlation function that extends to more non-linear scales).
+For galaxy clustering multipoles, we set the scale cuts independently of the lensing observables and fit the minimum and maximum scales $s$ of $22 < s < 160 \, h^{-1}\rm{Mpc}$.
 This is both within the limits of validity of our theory emulator and is consistent with what was used for BOSS configuration-space analyses \citep[for example, ][]{semenaite2022, hou2021}.
 Furthermore, \cite{ramirez2025} confirmed that, for DESI LRG-like tracers and when using perturbative models to fit the clustering two-point correlation function multipoles, the minimum separation of $s_{\rm{min}}=22 \, h^{-1}\rm{Mpc}$ results in the tightest constraints while still remaining unbiased.